-17 CBO, The 2017 Long Term Budget Outlook, March 2017.
+16 CBO, The 2017 Long Term Budget Outlook, March 2017.

-- 1.48 The IMF has recently argued that the persistence of low interest rates in part reflects the slow downward adjustment of nominal growth expectations to the lower rates seen in the 1990s and 2000s, alongside a global reduction in safe assets or decreasing global risk appetite.18 Given the structural nature of these factors, it expected interest-growth differentials to remain lower than they were on average in recent decades, allowing governments to sustain higher levels of public debt. - 1.49 The IMF concluded that a permanent decline of 1 percentage point in the interest-growth differential would increase the maximum sustainable level of public debt in advanced economies by an average of 25 per cent of GDP by 2022.
+8.49 The IMF concluded that a permanent decline of 1 percentage point in the interest-growth differential would increase the maximum sustainable level of public debt in advanced economies by an average of 25 per cent of GDP by 2022.
 Or it could allow governments to reduce public debt-to-GDP ratios from their post-crisis levels while running less stringent primary balances.
 But if the decline in the interest-growth differential proves transitory, the current favourable level would imply little change in a government's ability to sustain permanently higher levels of public debt.